contrast-zone/edit.js/README.md

 ## use instructions

-Just include `edit.js` from this folder in your html, that's all dependency you need.
+Just include `edit.js` from this folder in your html, that's all of the dependency you need.
 Refer to `edit.html` in this folder as a template example.
 Change keywords and colors as you like.